pythonindia/inpycon-blog/content/blog/2020-outreach-partners.md

 Category: 2020
 Slug: 2020-outreach-partners

-[**PyCon India**](https://in.pycon.org/2020/) is looking for outreach partners that can help spread the word about the conference in their communities and help bring more fresh faces to the event.
+[**PyCon India**](https://in.pycon.org/2020/) is looking for outreach partners that can help spread the word about our conference in communities all over the world and bring fresh faces to the platform in hopes of creating a more inclusive, accessible conference this year.

 <!-- PELICAN_END_SUMMARY -->

-We are the largest gathering of Python users and admirers in India who come together once a year to celebrate the language and share our experience and expertise with the community.

-Let's make make PyCon India a great conference using the combined effort of our communities.
+PyCon India is the largest gathering of Python learners, programmers and enthusiasts in India who come from all over the world together once a year to celebrate the programming language and share their experiences, insight and expertise with the community.
+Last year alone we had an audience of 3000+, with over 300+ proposals submitted and a packed 2-day agenda in addition to 50+ sponsors supporting us.
+This year we like to bring forward positive change, and make the conference even more inclusive by bringing forth combined efforts of our communities in helping PyCon India reach more viewers.

 ## What we expect from you

-We would love for you to spread a word about the conference among your members who are looking to learn something regarding Python.
+We would like to invite your community to be an outreach partner for PyCon India 2020.
+You can help us spread the word about the conference among your members who are looking to learn more regarding Python.
 We expect our outreach partners to help us in the following ways:

-* Send emails to your mailing lists and post content on their social media channels on our behalf to make your community members aware of the conference.
+* Share content on your mailing list, social media channels, and messaging groups with your community members about the conference and all its updates.
-* Spread the word about our call for proposals for talks, workshops & Dev sprint and help us find speakers, mentors, and reviewers from your community for the conference.
+* Spread the word about our call for proposals for talks, workshops & dev sprint and help us find speakers, mentors, and reviewers from your community for the conference.

 ## What you can expect from us